GlassBricks/typed-factorio/README.md

 Typed-factorio has 100% complete types for the runtime stage.
 Description-only concepts and some not documented types are filled in manually.

-Here are some details on particular type features in the definitions:
+Here are some details on particular type features:

 ### Lua features